eikeconsulting/Sockethead/README.md

 * `GetMonth` - Extracts the month information from the provided integer date value.
 * `GetYear` - Extracts the year information from the provided integer date value.

+#### Random Utils
+* `GetRandomInstanceByDate` - Returns a new instance of the Random class, using the specified date as the seed value.
+The returned instance generates a same sequence of random numbers for a specified date.

 # License
 [MIT](https://opensource.org/licenses/MIT)